 Distributed Model Parallel

-distributed_embeddings.dist_model_parallel is a tool to enable model parallel training by changing only three lines of your script.
+distributed_embeddings.dist_model_parallel enables model parallel training by changing only three lines of your script.
 It can also be used alongside data parallel to form hybrid parallel training.
-Users can easily experiment large scale embeddings beyond single GPU’s memory capacity without complex code to handle cross-worker communication.
 Example:

 import dist_model_parallel as dmp